vmmc2/Flutter-Web-Course/ANIMATIONS/Hero.md

   * Two Hero Widgets, each one in the two screens that we are going to use to do the animation.
   * A shared Tag property with the same value in both of these Hero widgets.
   * Navigator-bases screen transitions.
+  * Seriously, we just have to do what is specified above to make it work.
+No joke!